gatherworkshops/digital-media/_courses/web-taster/html-basics.md

     - content: |

+        ## Create a new subheading

-        Add a new subheading at the bottom called images
+        At the bottom of your code, add a new subheading called "Images"

         ```html
         <h2>Images</h2>
         ```
+        {:.big-code}

+        We will add a series of images below this heading.

     - content: |